FAQS

 Who can participate in Project Green Challenge?

 Our target demographic is high school, college, and graduate school students worldwide.
-While only enrolled or home schooled students over the age of 16 are eligible for daily prizes and the PGC Finals, PGC is open to everyone for participation.
+While only enrolled or home schooled students over the age of 16 are eligible for prizes and the PGC Finals, PGC is open to everyone for participation.
 The more people who join our movement, the more change will happen to support a thriving planet.
 SIGN UP TODAY!

 What is an example of a daily challenge?